xorrior/EmailRaider/README.md

 ###Quick Usage Guide

 #####Disable-SecuritySettings -AdminUser "LOCALHOST\Admin" -AdminPass "IamAdmin#123"
-This function sets/creates the required registry keys in order to disamble the Outlook programmatic access prompt.
+This function sets/creates the required registry keys in order to disable the Outlook programmatic access prompt.
 Please note that if Anti-Virus is not installed and updated on the host, changing these keys will not make a difference.

 #####View-Email -FolderName "Inbox" -Index 25